elabftw/elabftw/documentation/docs/usage/user-guide/custom-fields.md

 An array of string (`[]`) with different options for the dropdown element.

 ### allow_multi_values
-A `boolean` attribute for allowing any custom field type to hold multiple values.
+A `boolean` attribute, which defaults to `false`, for allowing any custom field type to hold multiple values.
 The `value` property is stored as an array when enabled.
 Dropdown fields use a native multi-select input; other field types display repeatable inputs that can be added or removed individually.

 ### required
 A `boolean` attribute to indicate that filling this field is required.
 Please note that this won't prevent a user from leaving the page even if the value is empty.
 It will indicate visually that a value is required but won't block the workflow.